 Tit.
 3:14 (NASB)—“Our people must also learn to engage in good deeds to meet pressing needs, so that they will not be unfruitful.”

 Jam.
 1:27 (NIV/NLT)—“Religion that God our Father accepts as pure and faultless is this: caring for orphans and widows in their distress and refusing to let the world corrupt you.”

 In addition, James the elder in 2:1-17 of his epistle checks the Church about favoritism toward those of an upper socio-economic status and the prejudices toward those of a lower socio-economic status.
 He’s calling for “justice/change in social areas to be had amidst the Church”.
 It’s in this context that he declares this truth, “Mercy triumphs over judgment”.

 Furthermore, we see a call for social justice in Acts 16:16-40.
 Apostle Paul delivers a girl from an evil spirit.
 Her owners get mad and go after Paul.
 Paul and his companions were unjustly beaten and imprisoned by the local authorities.
-Miraculously set free by God, Paul saves the jailer from suicide and he and his family end up getting saved.
+Miraculously set free by God, Paul saves the jailer from suicide and he and his family eventually come to believe in Jesus.
 The authorities who unjustly imprisoned Paul and his companions decide to let them go.
 Paul refuses to leave and calls out the injustice and calls for justice.